Mark Chapter 2

 (1) gabbai collected general taxes on land and property, and on income, referred to as poll or registration taxes;

-(2) mokhes collected a wide variety of use taxes, similar to our import duties, business license fees, and toll fees.
+(2) mokhes collected a wide variety of use taxes, like our import duties, business license fees, and toll fees.
 There were two categories of mokhes: great mokhes hired others to collect taxes for them; small mokhes did their own assessing and collecting.

 Matthew was a small mokhe.
 It is likely representatives of both classes attended Matthew’s feast.
 All of them were considered both religious and social outcasts.